auth0-samples/auth0-django-web-app/01-Login/README.md

 # Running the App

-To run the application, make sure you have `python`, `pip` installed.
+To run the application:

+1. Make sure you have `python`, `pip` installed.
-Rename `.env.example` to `.env` and populate it with the client ID, domain, secret.
+2. Rename `.env.example` to `.env` and populate it with the client ID, domain, secret.

-Register `http://localhost:8000/complete/auth0` as `Allowed Callback URLs` and `http://localhost:8000` as `Allowed Logout URLs` in your app settings.
+3. Register `http://localhost:8000/complete/auth0` as `Allowed Callback URLs` and `http://localhost:8000`
+as `Allowed Logout URLs` in your app settings.

 Once you've set those variables: